jdgeorga/scf_comparison/README.md

-# scf_comparison
+# SCF COMPARISON

 A brief description of what this project does and who it's for.

 ## Description
 This project includes a collection of Python functions and scripts for analyzing atomic structures.
-It is particularly useful in computational materials science, providing tools for calculating properties like xy areas of periodic cells, extracting total wall times from Quantum ESPRESSO output files, analyzing forces, and computing various statistical measures.
+It is particularly useful in computational materials science, providing tools for calculating properties like extracting total wall times from Quantum ESPRESSO output files, analyzing forces, and computing various statistical measures.

 ## Features
-- Calculate xy areas of periodic cells.
+- Analyze forces, total energy, atomic positions, and atom types.
 - Extract total wall times from Quantum ESPRESSO output files.
-- Analyze forces, total energy, atomic positions, and atom types.
 - Compute and visualize Partial Radial Distribution Functions (PRDF).
-- Calculate and plot order parameters, RMSD, MAD, and more.
+- Calculate and plot structural order parameters, RMSD, MAD, and more.

 ## Installation
 Clone the repository and install the required dependencies: